bplatta/platpi-site/content/posts/univeral-basic-income.md

 +++
 categories = [
-  "economy"
+  "economics",
+  "futurology"
 ]
 date = "2016-12-12T13:42:00-06:00"
-title = "Universal Basic Income - short term solution" description = "Universal basic income is a heavy handed, non-scalable way of fixing the disparities growing in our economic system.
+title = "Universal Basic Income" description = "Universal basic income is a heavy handed, non-scalable way of fixing the disparities growing in our economic system.
 But it'll buy us some time." tags = [
-  "basic-income"
+  "speculation",
+  "draft"
 ]

 +++